How to Negotiate Credit Rating When Settling Your Debts with Collection Agencies

 When dealing with a collection agency, always insist on complete removal of a listing from a collection agency.
 Having a "paid as agreed" notation on a collection account will not help you.
 No matter what the rating, every collection account is a negative mark.
 It's no skin off their nose to delete the listing.

 If you do make a deal with a collection agency and wind up making arrangements to pay, and there is an original creditor reporting a charge off on your credit report, you can do a bit of clean up.
 Contact the original creditor and tell them the debt was "settled" and they need to update your account to reflect this.
 Technically, they are obligated to do this, as this is the truth.
 The original creditor's notation on the account should at the minimum say "settled for less than owed," "settled charge-off" or "paid was charge-off" and the balance should reflect ZERO.
 For the creditor to NOT do this is a violation of the FCRA.

 Don't contact the original creditor about this if you plan on disputing the account through the Method of Verification system or just a plain ole credit repair dispute.
 If you dispute the listing and can't get it off your credit report, only then should you contact the original creditor about updating their account notation.

-Options if You Have to Accept an Imperfect Credit Listing as Part of Your Settlement
+Imperfect Credit Listing as Part of Your Settlement

 You may find that some of your creditors are willing to hold out longer than you are before agreeing to delete the negative listing from your file.
 It may seem that they are unwilling to delete the negative listing under any circumstance.
 Once again, let it be said that every creditor will eventually give you what you want if you speak to the right person, are patient and persistent, and make the right offer.
 But if you are on a time-line, and even your attorney can't get them to agree to full deletion, you have a couple of other options.